Lobular Carcinoma in Situ (LCIS)

 - Have a mammogram every year, starting at age 30 (3D mammography (breast tomosynthesis) may be considered)

-- Talk with their health care providers about screening with breast MRI every year, starting at age 25
+- Talk with a health care provider about screening with breast MRI every year, starting at age 25

-This medical care helps ensure if breast cancer does develop, it’s caught early when the chances of survival are highest.
+This medical care helps ensure if breast cancer does develop, it’s caught at an early stage when the chances of survival are highest.

 Learn more about breast cancer screening recommendations for women at higher risk.